Bettystown

-In 2007, it was announced that in revisions to Dáil Constituency boundaries for 2012, Bettystown and Laytown as far as the River Nanny would be ceded from the three-seat constituency of Meath East to the five-seat constituency of Louth.
+In 2011, Bettystown and Laytown as far as the River Nanny were transferred from the three-seat constituency of Meath East to the five-seat constituency of Louth.

 Transport

 The Dublin and Drogheda Railway line opened on 25 May 1844 with a station at Bettystown.
 However, this station was to close soon after in November 1847 and since then the village has been served by Laytown railway station also opened on the Dublin and Drogheda Railway line on 25 May 1844 (renamed as Laytown & Bettystown in 1913).
 Bus Éireann route D1 provides service between Laytown and Drogheda via Bettystown.

 Education

 There are two primary schools in Laytown/Bettystown which follow a Catholic ethos.
 They are Scoil Oilibhéir Naofa (opened in 2005) and Scoil an Spioraid Naomh Senior School.

 There are also two multi-denominational schools outside the town that service East Meath and South Drogheda.
 They are Le Cheile Educate Together National School and Gaelscoil an Bhradain Feasa.
 Le Cheile Educate Together National School is sited on grounds provided by another South Drogheda school, Drogheda Grammar.

 A secondary school, Coláiste na hInse, was established in 2008.